OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Governance-Roles-Responsibilities.md

 * Plan, manage & operate the technical infrastructure and resources required to support portfolio of OpenWIS&reg; Projects
 * Manage CLAs from Contributors
 * Define, and ensure compliance with, the [Code of Conduct]({{ "/conduct/" | prepend: site.baseurl }}))
-* Define, and ensure compliance with, the general [Technical Rules]({{ "/tr/" | prepend: site.baseurl }})) applying to all Projects (coding standards, [software] packaging policy etc.)
+* Define, and ensure compliance with, the general [Technical Rules]({{ "/tr/" | prepend: site.baseurl }})) applying to all Projects (coding standards, software packaging policy etc.)
-* Provide architectural oversight for Projects (e.g. “design authority” providing technical oversight); monitor, guide, and influence the software architectures used by Projects
+* Provide technical oversight for Projects (e.g. “design authority”); monitor, guide, and influence the technical approach and its implementation within Projects
 * Provide release management oversight for Projects
 * Mentor Projects in Incubation phase
-* Define technical standards that Projects must adhere to; verifies compliance
+* Define technical standards that Projects must adhere to; verify compliance
 * Recommend to SC budgeted proposals for infrastructure necessary to support portfolio of OpenWIS&reg; Projects
 * Advise SC on highlights, risks and issues pertaining to individual OpenWIS&reg; Projects